RoboCupAtHomeJP/AtHome2025/rules/OPL/gpsr_en.md

 ### Command Generator

-Commands are generated using the [Command Generator](https://github.com/RoboCupAtHomeJP/CommandGenerator/tree/rcj24_for_opl).
+Commands are generated using the [Command Generator - Branch: rcj25_for_opl](https://github.com/RoboCupAtHomeJP/CommandGenerator/tree/rcj25_for_opl).
-The TC generates arbitrarily the commands in advance to confirm the commands are correct according to the environment.
+The `TC` generates arbitrarily the commands in advance to confirm the commands are correct according to the environment.

 If the team chooses *DEM Category*, while maintaining impartiality, the command given will be prepared in advance and based on the [DEM Category Sentence Structure]().